 Owners of small businesses may choose not to have an official policy in their workplace.
 Nonetheless, they should still ensure that all employees know the procedure involved in submitting a flexible working request.

-All staff should be aware of what should be included in any application for flexible working and who it should be submitted to.
+All staff should be aware of what should be included in any application for flexible working and to whom it should be submitted.
 This may be included in the contract of employment or communicated to all employees at the beginning of their employment.